robertwahler/win32-autogui/README.markdown

 BasicGem
 ========

-An opinionated basic RubyGem structure.
+An opinionated RubyGem structure.
 BasicGem provides no stand-alone functionality.
 Its purpose is to provide a repository for jump-starting and maintaining a new RubyGem.